andreagrisafi/SALTED/docs/theory.md

 K_{\mathcal{N}\mathcal{N}} \approx K_{\mathcal{N}M} K_{MM}^{-1} K_{M\mathcal{N}}
 $$

-In SALTED, $M$ is selected using the Farhest Point Sampling algorithm (see the FPS section).
+In SALTED, $M$ is selected using the Farthest Point Sampling algorithm (see the FPS section).
 In practice, $K_{MM}$ is most of the time found to be low rank, so that a suitable strategy must be adopt to numerically stabilize the problem (see the RKHS section).

 ### Farthest point sampling